top of page

 Media communication and science communication

 My research is frequently covered by the television, print and radio media, and I am regularly asked to provide expert commentary on various issues relating to dingoes, dogs, and the human-animal relationship.
-I maintain a strong desire for communicating science, and achieve as much real-world impact as I can for my research.
+I maintain a strong desire to communicate science and achieve as much real-world impact as I can for my research.
 See Media page.

 About Me